Benitmulindwa/FletifyHTML/README.md

 # FletifyHTML
-"FletifyHTML" is a versatile Python tool designed to seamlessly convert HTML content into Flet code.
-This project empowers developers to streamline the creation of Flet-based user interfaces by automating the transformation process from standard HTML elements to their Flet equivalents.
-Simplify your UI development workflow with "Fletify" and effortlessly bridge the gap between HTML and Flet.

- FletifyHTML

-FletifyHTML is a Python package for converting HTML content into Flet controls.
-It leverages BeautifulSoup for HTML parsing and Flet for creating rich text-based UI components.
+FletifyHTML is a Python package for converting HTML content into Flet code.
+It allows you to embed HTML code in your Flet app

 ## Installation